 What are the legal, moral, and ethical issues involved in this discussion?

 Ask students to note words and phrases that resonate with them and collect them in a word cloud.
 Project the results and ask students what they notice in the responses from the class.
 What words appear most frequently?
 Are there words that surprise them?
 If so, what are they and why?

 To conclude the lesson, you might facilitate a four corners discussion or barometer discussion as a way of having students articulate their own positions and listening to the perspectives of others about the proposed changes.
 If you prefer to have a more open-ended discussion, consider using a fishbowl strategy or a Socratic seminar.

-This blog has been reposted Re-Imagining Migration.
+This blog has been reposted from Re-Imagining Migration's website.
 View the original post here.